Mike0Brown/Spect/README.md

 ### Analyze

-`Now you have the power to analyze the ticker you have just found out about.
+`Now you have the power to research the ticker you have just found out about.
 Look up recent charts pricing and news on various platforms!`
 ![Homepage](/image/analy.png)